Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/There are no Aliens in Eurasia Extended Synopsis.md

 ##### Despair Stage
 *{The Conspiracy makes an active move against the seeker, and utterly crush them (Use the Eurasian secret police to capture and interrogate them, and killing Susan).
 Their companions die (Susan, not before revealing that she deduced the disease is transmitted by a song, and is the cause of the end of the world war).
 The mole reveals themselves (Patricia).}*

 **The secret police capture Lucas and Susan** at the edge of the Eurasian continent, and bring them into the Eurasian Nucleus for interrogation of treason.
+After a harsh interrogation, Susan reveals how the disease is spread. **Susan deduces that the Flowerhead disease is spread by a song**.
+She also suspects that the song has **origins from Satellite 6, and is what ended the world war** - she deduces this through the genetic records of the Eurasian population - there was way higher percentage of deafness in the population right after the war, so the end of the war must had been a selection event for that trait.
 Patricia tries to bring both Susan and Lucas away, but Alma intercepts and takes Lucas.
 Alma speaks to Lucas about his journey, while Patricia brings Susan to her home.
 Alma tells Lucas that mistakes can be forgiven, and tells him of her own investigations - that whatever he has been involved with, is not the real Enlightenment Society - the real one went defunct decades ago.

 Lucas realises things aren't as they seem exactly, but can't trust Alma fully.
 While Alma asks him for everything he knows, he faces the agonising choice of siding with Patricia or Alma.
 He decides to protect Patricia.
 He made the wrong choice.
 He tells Alma he wants to go see Susan, and visit Patricia; Alma lets him.

 Lucas later goes to Patricia.
-In a twist, Patricia revels it was her that notified the secret police, and that she was the leader of a conspiracy all along, separate from the government. **Susan deduces that the Flowerhead disease is spread by a song**.
-She also suspects that the song has **origins from Satellite 6, and is what ended the world war** - she deduces this through the genetic records of the Eurasian population - there was way higher percentage of deafness in the population right after the war, so the end of the war must had been a selection event for that trait. **Patricia kills Susan** for fear that she knows how to stop the conspiracy, having lived together with Marco.
+In a twist, Patricia revels it was her that notified the secret police, and that she was the leader of a conspiracy all along, separate from the government. **Patricia kills Susan** for fear that she knows how to stop the conspiracy, having lived together with Marco.
 Before passing, Susan asks if Patricia or the government took her memories, if she and Lucas had already investigated into the conspiracy's secret in the past, to which Patricia replies it is just a side effect of the disease; this makes Susan very sad.

 Lucas watches Patricia play the song to Susan, who dies immediately.
 When Lucas kneels beside Susan, he notices how her black dress glistens in the light.
 Patricia explains her world view and plan to Lucas, how **seeing all the information that suggests humanity's one way ticket to extinction has turned her hopeless, and the only hope is a peaceful transcendence of humanity into the frequency domain**, drawing an analogy to euthanising the dying, and she plans to do it by **playing the song to everyone through the continental speaker network that Lucas and Marco had been helping to build.** She asks him to join her.
 He doesn't answer, so she places him on house arrest at an unknown apartment, sends a resignation letter to the DAP, erasing his existence.
 She says she likes him as a talent and would hope he turns around to the plan one day.
 Lucas is allowed to bury Susan at a location of his choice, accompanied by guards.
 ## Part 4 - A Song for all Mankind